ParthKolekar/dcc/README.md

 - Boolean is zero extended to i64 signed integer.
 - The special escape characters are not excaped in strings.

+Decaf specification changes over the years, the implementation is done strictly for MIT '10 specification which is also provided with the source.
+With the above mentioned changes.

 dcc
 ---